AllskyTeam/allsky/README.md

 		* Sanity checking is done on many settings.
 For example, URLs in Allsky Map data must be reachable from the Internet, and crop areas must fit within the image.
 		* The Wiki now points to files in the GitHub `documentation` directory.
 A copy of that directory is also on the Pi in `~/allsky/documentation` so you can access the documentation via the Documentation link in the WebUI.
 		* The delay between RPi images has been shortened.
-		* Several variables in the `config/config.sh` file were removed and others renamed - see the WebUI section below.
+		* Several variables in the `config.sh` file were removed and others renamed - see the WebUI section below.
 		* Several additional troubleshooting files are written to ~/allsky/tmp.
 		* AUTO_STRETCH now works, and is documented with sample images.
 		* Images can now be uploaded using the full `image-YYYYMMDDHHMMSS.jpg` name instead of the shorter `image.jpg` name.
 See the `IMG_UPLOAD_ORIGINAL_NAME` Allsky setting in the documentation.